 Last year, there were more than 2.8 million nonfatal work injuries and illnesses across the United States.
-While not all injuries resulted in missed work or serious health repercussions, it is not uncommon for workers to experience health issues that can affect their ability to do their job at some point over their career.
+While not all injuries resulted in missed work or serious health repercussions, it is not uncommon for workers to experience health issues that can affect their ability to do their job over their career.
 It is possible for a worker to experience more than one injury at a time.
 When this happens, what rights do workers have to care and compensation?
 Is it possible to file a claim for more than one injury?
 Or to file multiple claims for separate injuries?
-Here, we explore some scenarios and explain what factors will affect an Ohio worker’s claim success.
+Here, we explore scenarios and explain what factors will affect an Ohio worker’s claim success.

 Multiple Injuries Related to Work Are Eligible for Claims